parasomni/python-home-server/README.md

 # python-home-server » a simple command line home server.

 This python-home-server called "ultron-server" is a simple command line server.
-It can be used by users who enjoy coding in python and have fun by adding new features to it.
-The server itself uses encryption to handle files between the client.
-Available options are described in the help section of uc.py.
-Ultron-server has the possibility to server as a package manager where the user can create packages which he needs on his devices.
+It can be used as an alternative to NAS or FTP servers.
+As its completely written in python, it can be easily improved and new features can be added by the user.
+The server itself handles files between the client and the server.
+All actions are symmetric encrypted with the primary key generated with the setup script.
+Available server options are described in the help section of uc.py.
+Ultron-server has the possibility to serve as a package manager to install important tools the user may needs on any device.
 The packages will be downloaded and integrated in the system.

 # Setup: